danvonk/danvonk.github.io/posts/2025-04-02-kerala-india.md

 to explore Kerala, a state which is located on the tropical south-western tip of the subcontinent.
-On its coast, it is home to vast stretches of palm tree adorned beaches, which are flanked by rice fields criss-crossed by small canals, just as in Venice, though maybe a bit less flamboyant.
+On its coast, it is home to vast stretches of palm tree adorned beaches, which are flanked by rice fields criss-crossed by small canals, just as in Venice--though maybe a bit less flamboyant.
 Going further inland, one meets the mighty _Western Ghats_ mountain range, a high-altitude rainforest, home to elephants and tigers, which is ideal for escaping the oppressive humidity on the coast.
 Politically, it is also well-known within India for its